Garrett Cooper Player Props: Marlins vs. Rockies

 Garrett Cooper At The Plate

-- Cooper is batting .244 with five doubles, a triple, three home runs and seven walks.
+- Cooper is hitting .242 with five doubles, a triple, four home runs and seven walks.

-- He has homered in 9.4% of his games this year, and 2.3% of his chances at the plate.
+- He has hit a long ball in four games this year (12.1%), leaving the park in 2.9% of his plate appearances.

-- Cooper has an RBI in 10 of 32 games this year, with multiple RBI in four of them.
-He has also driven in three or more of his team's runs in one contest.
+- Cooper has picked up an RBI in 33.3% of his games this season, with more than one RBI in 15.2% of his games.
+He has also driven in three or more runs in one contest.

-- In six of 32 games this year, he has scored, including multiple runs once.
+- He has scored at least once seven times this year (21.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.